Things you'll need to install Windows 7/ Vista onto a USB flash drive

 Copy the folder that you created earlier named 'Windows 7' to the USB flash drive.
 This is not done with the command prompt, I recommend to 'copy' the folder and 'paste' it onto the USB flash drive.
 Please remember to load it to the correct USB.
 (You can also just drag and drop the files from the 'Windows 7' folder into the drive using Windows Explorer).

-Your USB flash drive is now complete BUT in order to use it, make sure you enter the BIO (typically with F2 or F12 right when the computer is starting up) to temporarily change the boot order so that your computer boots first from the 'USB Storage Device' (often called in the BIOs menu).
+BUT in order to use it, make sure you enter the BIO (typically with F2 or F12 right when the computer is starting up) to temporarily change the boot order so that your computer boots first from the 'USB Storage Device' (often called in the BIOs menu).
 On restart, you system should then load up the setup files off the USB flash drive and enter Windows 7 installation.

 Please Note: Remember to change back the BIOs boot order so that Internal HDD is the first when you are finished.
 Remember that to use your new USB flash drive on a different computer you must change the boot order for the computer so that 'USB Storage Device' is first.